randix/Pinewood-Derby/README.md

 ### (AWANA Grand Prix)

-Copyright © 2021 Randall Dow.
+Copyright © 2022 Randix LLC.
 All rights reserved.

-See LICENSE file for license information.

 ### Introduction

-This app will set up the data and operate the running of a Pinewood Derby, or an AWANA Grand Prix, race.
+This app will set up the data and operate the running of a Pinewood Derby / Grand Prix electronic timer for a race.
 The software consists of the iOS App, available on the Apple AppStore, and a Python based timer interface.
+The Python software can be found in the application directory.

 The complete system consists of:

-- at lease one iOS or iPadOS device (multiple devices may be used by observers),
+- at lease one iPhone or iPad device (multiple devices may be used by observers),
 - (currently) a **microwizard.com** Fast Track timer device with power supply,
 - a computer which can run Python (Windows, Linux, Mac, **Raspberry Pi**, etc.),
 - an RS232 serial to USB cable,